- About Us

 - Principal Investigator, Reading the Lives and Literacies of Disenfranchised, Disaffected Youth, Campus Research Board, 2000-2001

-- Dressman, M., Journell, W., Babock, A., Weatherup, N, & Makhoukh, A. (in press).
+- Journell, W., Dressman, Mark, Babock, A., Weatherup, N, Makhoukh, A. (2013).
 “Toward technology-mediated transcultural education: Learning from a discussion of politics and culture between American and Moroccan students.”
-International Journal of Social Education.
+International Journal of Social Education, 24(2), 169-192.

-- Dressman, M. (2010).
+- Dressman, Mark (2010).
 Let's poem: The essential guide to teaching poetry in a high-stakes, multimodal world.
-New York: Teachers College Press.
+Teachers College Press: New York.

-- Dressman, M. (2008).
+- Dressman, Mark (2008).
 Using social theory in educational research: A practical guide.
-London: Routledge.
+Routledge: London.

-- Dressman, M. (2007).
+- Dressman, Mark (2007).
 Theoretically framed: Argument and desire in the production of general knowledge about literacy.
 Reading Research Quarterly, 42, 332-363.

-- Dressman, M., Wilder, P., & Connor, J. J. (2005).
+- Dressman, Mark, Wilder, P., Connor, J. (2005).
 Theories of failure and the failure of theories: A cognitive/sociocultural/macrostructural study of eight struggling students.
 Research in the Teaching of English, 40, 8-61.

-- Dressman, M. (2004).
+- Dressman, Mark (2004).
 Dewey and Bakhtin in dialogue: From Rosenblatt to a pedagogy of literature as social, aesthetic practice.
-In A. Ball & S. Freeman (Eds.), Bakhtinian perspectives on language and literacy education (pp. 34-52).
-Cambridge, UK: University Press.
+Bakhtinian perspectives on language and literacy education.
+University Press: Cambridge, UK.